oscarmorrison/oscar-ghost/README.md

 [![ScreenGif](https://raw.githubusercontent.com/oscarmorrison/oscar-ghost/master/ScreenDemo.gif)](http://blog.oscarmorrison.com)

 ## Introduction
-The **Oscar Ghost** Theme is a simple, clean, minimalistic theme built for ghost.
-The theme is build on an original fork of the [Lanyon-Ghost](https://github.com/PxlBuzzard/lanyon-ghost) Theme.
-It still retains the majority of functionality from this theme, and if you would like to use some of its styling and features please check it out.
+The **Oscar Ghost** Theme is a clean, simple, minimalistic theme built for ghost.
+The theme is built from an original fork of the [Lanyon-Ghost](https://github.com/PxlBuzzard/lanyon-ghost) Theme.

 This theme is ideal for single author, tag heavy, looking for a simple design, with code highlighting.

 ### Updates